jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

 <a name="part3"></a>
 ## Part 3 (of 5): Data collection - Scraping Movie Genre & Full Cast + Crew

-Having captured all Top Movies, and their corresponding Movie IDs in step 2, we now focus on capturing the movie **genre** and **cast and crew** for each movie.
-This data will allow us to explore actors that feature across multiple top rated movies.
+Having captured all of the top rated movie names, and some additional information, I the focused on capturing the **genre** and **full cast and crew** for each movie.
+This data allowed us to explore actors that featured across multiple top rated movies.

-On IMDb.com, each listed movie has it's own title landing page, covering a summary of movie information, and a separate page for viewing the corresponding full cast & crew.
-Providing that you use the Imdb movie Id (i.e. an ID specific to Imdb) it's very simple to manipulate IMDb's page URLs to retrieve the information we're after:
+On IMDb.com, each listed movie has its own landing page, covering a summary of movie information, and a separate page for viewing the corresponding full cast & crew.
+Providing that you use the IMDb 'film_id' (i.e. a bespoke ID that IMDb have created to uniquely store movie-level data) it's very simple to manipulate a couple of IMDb page URLs to retrieve the information we're after:

  - https://www.imdb.com/title/{film_id} *: used to retrieve film genre.
-Replace {film_id} with integer movie ID value* ⋅⋅⋅Example: https://www.imdb.com/title/tt0111161 for Shawshank Redemption
+Replace {film_id} with integer movie ID value* (example: https://www.imdb.com/title/tt0111161 for Shawshank Redemption).

  - https://www.imdb.com/title/{film_id}/fullcredits *: used to retrieve full cast & crew.
-Replace {film_id} with integer movie ID value*
-  ⋅⋅⋅Example: https://www.imdb.com/title/tt0111161/fullcredits for Shawshank Redemption full cast & crew
+Replace {film_id} with integer movie ID value* (example: https://www.imdb.com/title/tt0111161/fullcredits for Shawshank Redemption full cast & crew).

-The **film IDs are first retrieved from the *soupified* page from step 2**, as they are provided in the html in the **'wlb_ribbon'** class.
-With these 250 x film IDs we proceed to scrape the genre and cast data we require.
-The code block, below, is clearly commented.
+We actually already had the 'film_IDs' in the web page requested in part 2 - we just hadn't stored them yet.
+These ids were found in the html table structure within the **'wlb_ribbon'** class.
+Once we'd captured all film_IDs, we iteratively constructed the movie-specific URLs and scraped the data we were after, illustrated in the code block, below.

 ``` python
 # Empty list objects.
 We'll be storing scraped data in this